tyler-a-johnson/Obsidian-git-repo/UNI 2023/SEM 2/MTRN3060/Lectures+Workshop/Week 2 - Transformation Operators, Components of Robots.md

 These are general forms for rotating around a single axis, the zeroes and ones in this case do not change.
 And the angle $\theta$ is the number of degrees being rotated.
 We use the *right hand rule* to determine the direction of the rotation.

 # Description of a Frame
+A frame can be used as a description if one coordinate system relative to another.
+They have both **position** and *orientation*